github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace.md

    ![New codespace button](/assets/images/help/codespaces/new-codespace-button.png)

-   If codespaces for this repository are billable, a message is displayed below the **Create codespace on BRANCH** button telling you who will pay for the codespace.
+   If codespaces for this repository are billable to an organization, or its parent enterprise, a message is displayed below the **Create codespace on BRANCH** button telling you who will pay for the codespace.

 1. Create your codespace, either using the default options, or after configuring advanced options: